Open House Festival

 walk/tour

 We attend primary school at an impressionable age and this is often our first experience of wider society.
-We use the word 'school' to denote the social institution and the physical building but both are subject to change over time.
-This walking tour will explore the interconnection between school building design, teaching practices and attitudes to education in Southwark between 1873 and 2022.
+The word 'school' is used to mean the social institution and the physical building but neither is fixed - both are subject to change.
+This walking tour will explore the evolution of school building design, teaching practice and attitudes to education in Southwark between 1873 and 2022.

 Getting there